meet-one/sidechain/technical-white-paper-EN.md

 #### 3.1.1 Account

 The MEET.ONE sidechain allows the free creation of 12-digit account names ending in “.m”.
 The names can include the lowercase characters a-z, and the digits 1-5.
 Creating MEET.ONE sidechain account names consumes the creator's RAM, but additional sidechain RAM resources can be purchased with MEETONE tokens.
 The accounts support sending actions to each other, and also support custom response logic for each action.
-Each account has its own independent database, support for additions and deletions, and sidechain smart contracts.
+Each account has its own independent database, support for additions and deletions.

-Invitation codes create 11-digit account name ending in .m on the EOS main network, all accounts (*.m) will be sync to sidechain for free.
-After IBC (Inter-Chain Communication) goes online, all EOS mainnet accounts can be used in the side chain.
+The invitation codes create 11-digit account name ending in .m on the EOS main net, all accounts (*.m) will be sync to sidechain for free.
+After IBC (Inter-Chain Communication) goes online, all EOS mainnet accounts will be sync to side chain.

 Currently, several dApp development teams on the EOS main network have created EOS accounts for users free of charge.
-All mainnet dApps share the same account system, and accounts created by other dApps can be used directly in new dApps without repeated creation; the MEET.ONE side chain will extend this further.
+All mainnet dApps share the same account system, and accounts created by other dApps can be used directly in new dApps without repeated creation.

 #### 3.1.2 Public and private keys

-Using, the same process as the EOS mainnet, the public and private keys of the MEET.ONE side chain account can be understood as the account number and password, and the private key can generate the public key, and vice versa.
+Using, the same process as the EOS mainnet, the public and private keys of the MEET.ONE side chain account can be understood as the account number and password, and the private key can generate the public key.
 The private key is used to generate a signature to initiate a transaction.
-Each account has two permissions, owner and active, each corresponding to a pair of public and private keys, and both support custom permissions.
+Each account has two permissions, owner and active, each corresponding to a pair of public and private keys, and it support create custom permissions.
 It is recommended that only the active key be used for activities such as transfers or voting.
 If the active key is stolen, users can use the owner key to replace the active key.

 #### 3.1.3 Multi-sign

 Account multi-signing (multisig) is a very common function on blockchain.
-In general, developers only need a private key to initiate a transaction through the wallet, but for teams or large-value accounts, many times it is necessary to have multiple responsible parties.
+In general, developers only need a private key to initiate a transaction through the wallet, but for teams or large-value accounts, it is necessary to have multiple responsible parties.
 In such cases, multiple private keys can be authorized to be required to initiate a transaction.
 For example, the active privilege threshold of account A is 2, and there are three multi-signed accounts B, C, and D, each with a weight of 1; at least two of the three accounts B, C, and D are required to initiate transactions with their active keys.

 ### 3.2 Development Tools

 #### 3.2.1 CLEOS / KEOSD

 CLEOS / KEOSD are developer command line tools.
-KEOSD is for managing private keys, running locally on the developer and storing private keys only locally.
+KEOSD is for managing private keys, running locally on the device and storing private keys only locally.
 CLEOS is used to invoke a system contract or a a third party smart contract.
 CLEOS will use the private key stored by KEOSD to sign the transaction when the transaction is initiated.

 #### 3.2.2 EOSIO.CDT

-EOSIO.CDT is a toolkit for sidechain network smart contract development, which includes smart contract initialization tools, smart contract APIs, and compilation tools.
+EOSIO.CDT is a toolkit for smart contract development, which includes smart contract initialization tools, smart contract APIs, and compilation tools.
 When compiling smart contracts, EOSIO.CDT will analyze and optimize the contract code.
 (LLVM)

 #### 3.2.3 EOSJS

-EOSJS is a sidechain JavaScript development kit that supports nodejs and browser front-end environments.
-Developers can communicate with sidechain API nodes via integrated EOSJS to query network status, or to send actions and system contracts/customizations.
-Smart contract interactions are currently available for download and installation via NPM / YARN.
+EOSJS is a JavaScript development kit that supports nodejs and browser front-end environments.
+Developers can communicate with sidechain API nodes via integrated EOSJS to query network status, or to send actions.
+EOSJS is currently available for download and installation via NPM / YARN.

 ### 3.3 Basic services

 #### 3.3.1 Smart Contract

-Smart contracts are programs that are registered and run on blockchain nodes.
+Smart contracts are programs that are deployed and run on blockchain nodes.
 Currently, contract development only supports the C/C++ language.
 The development tools eosio.cdt are used to generate the deployment files WASM and ABI, balancing performance and cross-platform.
 EOS has specialized API functions that provide more robust type safety and reduce contract development.
 The smart contract defines the relevant interfaces that interact with the outside of the EOS system and implements the interface functions.
 The user interacts with the contract through the interface provided by the smart contract.
 The developer can decide what the user can do and can call the corresponding program to process the user's request.

 #### 3.3.2 Data Storage